 What does Unit 114 not have? . . . show more

-We have not yet added a rice cooker, nor a boogie board with a window (“looky board”).
-However, if our guests want these or any other items, we will add them, as long as we can find room for them.
+We have not yet added a rice cooker.
+However, if our guests want this or any other item, we will add it if we can find room to store it.
 Simply ask the Rental Manager to make arrangements or get in touch with us.

 What changes are planned for Unit 114? . . . show more

 We visit Unit 114 every winter, and sometimes other times of year.
 On each visit we replace items that need updating, have the paint touched up and respond to guest questions and requests.

-As a result, in November 2015 we added a Smart TV with Netflix, Amazon Prime and Pandora services, and two new air conditioners in bedroom and living room.
+In November 2015 we added a Smart TV with Netflix, Amazon Prime and Pandora services, plus two new air conditioners in bedroom and living room.
 In August 2017 we replaced the lanai slider door with a smooth-moving new one.
 We welcome your suggestions for improvements!

 Most other questions about Unit 114 are answered on these webpages:

 Why visit Maui? . . . show more

 – Every survey of travelers confirms: Maui is one of world’s greatest travel destinations

 – Maui is safe, with a low crime rate